-For adults, the prognosis for toxic megacolon varies; there is a danger of widespread blood poisoning (Septic Shock), extensive hemorrhaging from the colon, perforation of the colon (Peritonitis) and blockage of the arteries that supply blood to the lungs (Pulmonary Embolism).
+The prognosis for toxic megacolon varies; there is a danger of widespread blood poisoning (septic shock), extensive hemorrhaging from the colon, perforation of the colon (peritonitis) and blockage of the arteries that supply blood to the lungs (pulmonary embolism).

 - Ulcerative colitis or Crohn’s disease in the colon are the most common causes of toxic megacolon.
 In such patients episodes may be triggered by a worsening of the disease, other superimposed diseases resulting in prolonged bed rest, or discontinuing or decreasing prescribed dosages of anti-inflammatories such as sulfasalazine or the 5-aminosalicylic acid (5-ASA) drugs.